bile262/springboot-rabbitmq-demo/README.md

 ## RabbitMQ

-this demo depends on a local or docker installation of rabbitmq available on localhost:5672 .
+this demo depends on a local installation of rabbitmq available on localhost:5672 .

 All rabbitmq configuration is done by the code once it is started.